orbit/orbit-sample/README.md

 * [Windows](https://docs.docker.com/docker-for-windows/kubernetes/)

 ### Kubectl Context and Namespace
 We want to assure all the further commands are happening in the right Kubernetes cluster and isolate the project using a namespace.
-Tp use Docker For Desktop, replace `minikube` with `docker-desktop`
+Tp use Docker For Desktop, replace `minikube` with `docker-desktop`.

 ```shell script
 > kubectl config use-context minikube